ritiksoni00/ritiksoni00/README.md

+I love to engineer stuff regardless fields{any stream}.

+Most of my stuff is in the Django web framework for building web applications. currently, I'm digitalizing a business EST:- 1996 based in Austria.

+with time my interest is increasing exponentially in the decentralization of everything.

 - 🔭 🌱some how i able to start making projects in my 3rd year of my bachelor's degree.

 -  24*7 virtual HOME :- <a href="https://discord.gg/SQvDE6HjaW"> Discord</a>

-#